mechpen/bank/README.md

 ## Performance

 Disk IO is slow.
-Batched (delayed) appending of WAL file improves system performance.
-One the server, it can get 9989.16 transactions per second with default options.
+Batched (delayed) appending of WAL file is used to improve system throughput, at the expense of slightly slowing down each individual transaction.

+One the AWS server, the system throughput can reach 9989.16 transactions per second with default options.

 ## Future Improvements